Particular/docs.particular.net/samples/dynamodb/lambda/sample.md

  - samples/hosting/aws-lambda-sqs
 ---

-This sample shows a basic Saga using AWS Lambda with SQS and DynamoDB.
+This sample shows a basic saga using AWS Lambda with SQS and DynamoDB.

 downloadbutton

 ## Prerequisites

-The sample includes a [`CloudFormation`](https://aws.amazon.com/cloudformation/aws-cloudformation-templates/) template, which will deploy the Lambda function and create the necessary queues to run the sample.
+The sample includes a [`CloudFormation`](https://aws.amazon.com/cloudformation/aws-cloudformation-templates/) template, which will deploy the Lambda function and create the necessary queues to run the code.

 The [`Amazon.Lambda.Tools` CLI](https://github.com/aws/aws-lambda-dotnet) can be used to deploy the template to an AWS account.